Erie Lackawanna Railway: Remaining service today

 The Erie Lackawanna's former commuter services are operated by NJ Transit and Metro-North; non-electrified service operates to and from Hoboken Terminal; electrified lines use both Hoboken Terminal and Pennsylvania Station as terminals.
 Metro-North and NJ Transit share operation of the Port Jervis and Pascack Valley Lines, while NJ Transit operates the Main, Montclair-Boonton, Morristown, Bergen County, and Gladstone Lines.

 Track reconstruction is underway that could restore regular service along the Lackawanna Cut-Off from Port Morris Junction, New Jersey to the Pennsylvania border at the Delaware River (28.45 miles) and extend service into northeastern Pennsylvania, possibly as far as Scranton.

-The Erie portion of the original Mainline between Port Jervis, NY and Binghamton, NY is operated by the CNYK.
-The Lackawanna Railroad mainline west of Portland, PA is operated by the Delaware-Lackawanna Railroad to Scranton; then by Norfolk Southern north to Binghamton.
+The Erie portion of the original Mainline between Port Jervis and Binghamton is operated by the CNYK.
+The Lackawanna Railroad mainline west of Portland is operated by the Delaware-Lackawanna Railroad to Scranton; then by Norfolk Southern north to Binghamton.
 Norfolk Southern also operates from Binghamton to Buffalo on the Erie mainline, with the former Chicago mainline that heads west at Hornell operated by the Western New York and Pennsylvania Railroad.
 Most trackage in Ohio, Indiana and Illinois is a thing of the past.